LLM evaluation and guardrails

 The teams getting the most from AI understand their problem space deeply enough to evaluate the output.
 You can't prompt your way out of not knowing what you're solving for.

-Led a full enterprise transformation at Tedbree serving 50,000+ partners as the sole technical analyst.
-Kept 99.9% uptime post-launch and 75% user adoption within three months.
+Led work on a large enterprise transformation affecting 50,000+ partners, with 99.9% uptime post-launch and 75% adoption within three months.

 I'm easy to reach and enjoy a good conversation about hard problems.
 No pitch needed.